(THIS POST PROBABLY CONTAINS AFFILIATE LINKS. OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

-We decided early in our marriage that we would STAY debt free (not including a mortgage.
-Some day we will have a mortgage, if the timing is right.)
+And we’ve decided that we will STAY debt free (not including a mortgage.
+Some day we will have a mortgage, and hopefully soon.)

-The decisions we made that helped us to stay debt free were hard decisions.
+The decisions we make that help us to stay debt free sometimes feel like hard decisions.

 Juuuuust in case you think I’m exaggerating about my car: